Laufire/laufire/Notes.rst

 	* 1040	Added ecstore.
 	* 1800	Added a few methods to sqlitex.SQLiteSimpleTable, so to be used by ecstore.
-	* 1920	Improved ecstore to be a replacement for the existing setting management.
+	* 1920	Improved ecstore to be a replacement for the existing settings management.

 * 160816